Nick-Nuon/OpenSSL_B64_benchmarks/README.md

 Recommended pre-requisites:
 Linux
-Python 3.10+ (It may work on older versions, but it has only been tested in that version)
+Python 3.10+ (It may work on older versions, but it has only been tested in that version) as well as matplotlib

 ## Installation